Merchant Terms and Conditions

 8. "Customer" means FasaPay Member or other person who buys, or tries to purchase, goods or services from Merchant, and/or parties who make the Transaction using FasaPay with Merchant;

-9. "Merchant Bank Account" means that the Merchant's bank account is alwayas kept active and has been registered with FasaPay;
+9. "Merchant USDT Wallet Address" means that the Merchant's USDT wallet address that must be keep active and has been registered with FasaPay;

 10. "Merchant Information" means the information provided in the application form and any other information, documents, website, and data provided by the Merchant at the request of FasaPay, the Payment Scheme Facilitator to meet Know-Your-Customer ("KYC") requirements, for the Merchant's assessment and the Merchant's suitability to receive the Service;

-11. "Merchant Account Usage Guidelines" means the document that can be found on the Merchant Account page on https://www.fasapay.com/merchant/default/index/ (or other pages or sites provided by FasaPay to the Merchant) and details of how to operate the Merchant Account including the Merchant Account security features as amended from time to time by FasaPay;
+11. "Merchant Account Usage Guidelines" means the document that can be found on the Merchant Account page at https://www.fasapay.com/merchant/ (or other pages or sites provided by FasaPay to the Merchant) and details of how to operate the Merchant Account including the Merchant Account security features as amended from time to time by FasaPay;

 12. "API" means Applications Programming Interface;